Courcelle to step down from School Board

 “If I was to offer any advice to this future board and future board leadership, it’s to stay in your lane,” he said.
 “Your role is to oversee the superintendent of schools and to help with the provision of resources and the direction of those resources based upon the administration’s recommendations.”

-He compared his role of a board to “bumpers in a bowling alley.”
+He compared the role of a board to “bumpers in a bowling alley.”

 “You help set the direction, but allow a lot of latitude,” he said.
 “I hope I’ve been able to accomplish that.”